kemerelab/TreadmillIO/Documentation/Installation/INSTALL.md

 # Installation

-### !!Update!!
+### !!Update!!!
 TreadmillIO should now be compatible with pip
 Start with a clean Python environment.
 For example:
 ```
 mamba create -n treadmillio python=3.10